govenka/bashtoapi/README.md

 ```
 [whitelist]
 commands = echo, ls
+[api_keys]
+key1 = APIKEY1
+key2 = APIKEY2
+key3 = APIKEY3
 ```

 This configuration allows the echo and ls commands.
+You can also add in this file all API keys needed

 Usage Example
 With the above whitelist configuration, if you want to execute the command ls -l /home via the API, your request should look like: